r3w0p/ce-gen/README.md

 ### Arguments

-All arguments have default values and can be accessed using
+All arguments have default values and can be accessed using:

 `python3 main.py --help`